nasa/cumulus/docker/ecs/async-operation/async-operation/README.md

 ## Building and pushing Docker images

 For the following commands, replace `<build-number>` with the next build number.
 You can find the latest build number at <https://hub.docker.com/r/cumuluss/async-operation/tags>.
-Currently we are just using a regular number as the build number (e.g. `41`) and not a semver string (e.g. `1.0.0`).
+Currently we are using a regular number as the build number (e.g. `41`) and not a semantic versioning string (e.g. `1.0.0`).

-To build a new docker image:
+To build a new Docker image:

 `docker build -t cumuluss/async-operation:<build-number> .`